hsunami/ferrit/README.md

 ------------------------

 Here's the 5 minute guide to using the API to create a crawler configuration and start a crawl job.
-(I also have a user interface project on the way which is way preferable to operating with curl.)
+(There is also a user interface project on the way which is preferable to operating with curl).

 (1) First create a new crawler configuration.